youbolan/AzureProgrammerTest/AzureFunction/AzureFunctionTestInstruction.md

 ## Level 3: UNIT Test

 ### You have two options to write UNIT test.
+You only need to choose one to implement.
-1. Unit test for the Web API, which may take much more time if you never practiced it before.
+1. Unit test for the Web API.
+This may take much more time if you never practiced it before.
 2. Unit test for database operation.
 If you choose this one, make sure you separete the data access code, so you can write unit test.

 ### UNIT test must cover the following case